ga-curriculum/intro-to-mongoose/reading-with-a-model/README.md

 const todos = await Todo.find({ });
 ```

 The `find()` method accepts a query object and returns an **array** of documents from the relevant collection.
 The query object can outline the search criteria for the documents we wish to return.
-An empty object (`{}`) indicates that there is no search critera, and all documents in the `Todo` collection should be retrieved.
+An empty object (`{}`) indicates that there is no search criteria, and all documents in the `Todo` collection should be retrieved.

 > 🚨 The `find()` method will always return an array, even if the array only includes a single result.